 Drenched in sunshine, there’s a reason it’s called the Costa del Sol.
 Did you know there are at least 300 days of sunshine every year on the Costa and it gets up to a balmy 27 degrees in the summertime.
 Its regional capital Malaga is no different and is the right mix of nightlife, beaches, shopping and total relaxation.

 If the weather isn’t enough to convince you how about the price?
-It’s cheap as chips in Malaga, especially if you know the right places to go.
+It’s cheap as chips on Malaga holidays 2014, especially if you know the right places to go.
 And that’s before we start on the native Malaguenos.
 The friendliest people on earth?
 Only one way of finding out.

 Beaches in Malaga